QuipNetwork/ethereum-sdk/INVARIANTS.md

 - No other path mutates `wallet.owner()`: classical `transferOwnership(address)` and the entire two-step handover surface (`requestOwnershipHandover`, `cancelOwnershipHandover`, `completeOwnershipHandover(address)`) all revert. `execute` / `executeBatch` cannot reach the owner slot. `delegateExecute` / `storageStore` would mutate it, but their guards snapshot the seven PQ-sensitive slots (owner included) pre-call and revert post-call, rolling back any attempted change.
 - `updateWalletOwner` is callable only from the wallet whose vaultId it'll mutate (`msg.sender` must be in `vaultIdOf`), and requires `wallet.owner() == newOwner` to have already committed.
 The combination pins the callback to exactly the `transferOwnership(bytes)` tail.
 - `recoveryUpgrade`, `saveWallet`, `recoverWallet`, `replaceKeys`, `resetKeyset`, `upgradeToAndCall` do not change `owner()`, so the invariant is trivially preserved across them.
+- The "no other path mutates `owner()`" argument is per-implementation, not factory-enforced: it is rule 2 of the vetting contract (21), owed by every vetted family (the WOTS enforcement mechanics above are one family's discharge of it).

 The mappings `wallets[vaultId] = wallet` and `vaultIdOf[wallet] = vaultId` are write-once in `_deployProxy` and never rotate; `walletOwner[wallet]` and `_vaultIds[owner]` are the only state that rotates on transfer.